Volkswagen ID.3 Review

 So, the ID.3 is spacious, with a good infotainment system and an impressive range for the money.
 Just be aware that there are alternatives with higher-quality cabins and fewer glitches at this early stage.
 Check out our VW ID.3 deals for the very best prices.

 There’s loads of space in the cabin and in the boot, but cars with the largest 77kWh battery will only have four seats.

-The clever layout of the ID.3’s platform has allowed the designers to stick each wheel as far into each corner of the car as possible, which has huge benefits for interior space.
-To that end, the ID.3 is more of a match for the company’s Passat than it is for rivals with similar exterior dimensions.
+The clever layout of the ID.3 has allowed the designers to stick each wheel as far into each corner of the car as possible, which has huge benefits for interior space.
+To that end, the ID.3 is more of a match for the bigger Passat than it is for other small hatchbacks with similar exterior dimensions.

 There’s space for five adults (although the three in the rear will still need to be on speaking terms), with plenty of headroom and legroom, and the flat floor means the centre rear passenger has the same space as those on either side.
 Bear in mind, however, that the range-topping ID.3 has a larger battery for increased range, and this means it’s a four-seater because it takes up the space where the middle rear occupant would usually put their backside.

 It’s dead easy to find a good driving position because there’s so much adjustment, and better still is the fact that the driver information display moves when you adjust the steering column, so it’s always in your eyeline.
 Better still, the driver’s seat has a fold-down armrest.

 Got kids?
 The ID.3 should be a good family car, because there are Isofix latching points for three child seats, and the covers for the latches are hinged so you won’t lose them.